0xPolygonMiden/miden-base/bin/tx-prover/README.md

 ```

 ### Using RemoteTransactionProver
-To use the `RemoteTransactionProver` struct, disable default features and enable either `async`.
+To use the `RemoteTransactionProver` struct, disable default features and enable `async`.
 Additionally, with `wasm-transport` feature, a `wasm32-unknown-unknown`-compatible transport is used.

 ```
 [dependencies]